-The program will go randomly through your whole opening or topic regardless if the position or tabiya is already learned or scheduled for recall.
+The program will go randomly through your whole opening or topic regardless of whether the position or tabiya has already been learned or is scheduled for recall.

-If you train openings you will always begin with the start position and you have to play complete lines.
+If you train openings you will always begin with the start position and you have to play the complete line.